 Airport Boulevard Corridor Mobility Plan

-This plan recommends short-, medium- and long-term improvements for safety, mobility, sustainability, and quality-of-life along Airport Boulevard from North Lamar Boulevard to US 183.
+This plan recommended short and long-term improvements for mobility and safety along the Airport Boulevard corridors.